-Interns are required to present a Grand Rounds at least once during the course of their internship.
+Interns are required to present a Grand Rounds once during the course of their internship.
 We arrange for this during the year.
 This provides an excellent opportunity for interns to gain experience in preparing and doing formal seminars and case presentations to a large audience that often extends beyond the Psychiatry Department.
 Details regarding intern Grand Rounds presentations are described in the following outline.

 - 1. Each intern will present a Grand Rounds during their training year.
 Presentations are typically 20-25 minutes with 5-10 minutes for a question-and-answer session. - 2.
 Topics related to psychopathology, treatment, ethics, teaching, psychology education, dissertation research, etc. are encouraged.
 Dates available for presentation will be announced near the beginning of the internship year.
 The intern can expect to have ~6 months lead time to prepare for their presentation. - 3.
 The PDs will be available in a consulting capacity if any problems should arise.
-The PDs will not assist the intern with the specifics of their presentation; rather the PDs will assist the intern with the specifics of their presentation.
+The PDs will not assist the intern with the specifics of their presentation; rather the PDs will be available in a consultative role in preparation for the presentation.